The Non-Strict Projection Lemma: Applications

 First, we revisit the motivating example discussed in Section~\ref{sec:motivating-example}, for which we demonstrated that neither the strict projection lemma nor Lemma~\ref{lem:ns-proj-Helmersson} could be applied.
 Using Theorem~\ref{thm:ns-proj-lem} we derive a non-strict version of~\eqref{eq:example-strict-cond} that can be used to test marginal stability of the system~\eqref{eq:system}.
 The resulting condition is presented in~\ref{item:prop-stab-conds-3}, below, along with its counterpart that can be used for observer synthesis in~\ref{item:prop-stab-conds-2}. \begin{proposition} The following statements are equivalent: \begin{enumerate}[labelindent=0pt,labelwidth=\widthof{\ref{item:prop-stab-conds-1}},label=(P\ref{prop:stab-conds}.\arabic*),itemindent=0em,leftmargin=!] \item The system~\eqref{eq:system} is marginally stable. \item There exist a symmetric positive-definite matrix $P\in\mathbb{S}^{n_x}_{\succ 0}$ and a matrix $X\in\mathbb{R}^{n_x\times n_x}$ such that

 \item There exist a symmetric positive-definite matrix $S\in\mathbb{S}^{n_x}_{\succ 0}$ and a matrix $X\in\mathbb{R}^{n_x\times n_x}$ such that

-\end{enumerate} Moreover, any matrix $X$ satisfying~\eqref{eq:stab-conds-2} or~\eqref{eq:stab-conds-3} is non-singular. \end{proposition} Although this is not the main focus of this note, let us elaborate somewhat on the conditions obtained in Proposition~\ref{prop:stab-conds}.
-All statements in Proposition~\ref{prop:stab-conds} are equivalent, however, each is useful in different applications.
-For instance,~\ref{item:prop-stab-conds-1} can be used to verify marginal stability of a given system~\eqref{eq:system}, whereas~\ref{item:prop-stab-conds-2} is useful for observer synthesis by replacing $A\leftarrow A+LC$ and applying the linearizing change of variables $Z_L=XL$.
-Similarly,~\ref{item:prop-stab-conds-3} can be used for controller synthesis by substituting $A\leftarrow A+BK$ and performing the linearizing change of variables $KX = Z_K$.
-Due to the fact that no products between $A$ and $P$ or $S$ appear, both~\ref{item:prop-stab-conds-2} and~\ref{item:prop-stab-conds-3} can be used, following the same development as in~\cite{Oliveira1999}, to synthesize polytopic/switched observers/controllers for polytopic or switched linear systems, while guaranteeing marginal stability of the closed-loop (or estimation error) system using a polytopic/switched weak Lyapunov function.
+\end{enumerate} Moreover, any matrix $X$ satisfying~\eqref{eq:stab-conds-2} or~\eqref{eq:stab-conds-3} is non-singular. \end{proposition} Although this is not the main focus of this note, let us elaborate somewhat on the two characterizations of marginal stability obtained in Proposition~\ref{prop:stab-conds}.
+They are equivalent, but each is useful in different applications.
+For instance,~\ref{item:prop-stab-conds-2} is useful for observer synthesis by replacing $A$ with $A+LC$ and applying the linearizing change of variables $Z_L=XL$.
+Similarly,~\ref{item:prop-stab-conds-3} can be used for controller synthesis by substituting $A$ with $A+BK$ and performing the linearizing change of variables $KX = Z_K$.
+Since no products between $A$ and $P$ or $S$ appear, both~\ref{item:prop-stab-conds-2} and~\ref{item:prop-stab-conds-3} can be used, following the same development as in~\cite{Oliveira1999}, to synthesize polytopic/switched observers/controllers for polytopic or switched linear systems, while guaranteeing marginal stability of the closed-loop (or estimation error) system using a polytopic/switched weak Lyapunov function.